roxor259/LearnWebhookTest/README.md

 # LearnWebhookTest
-Initial commit for this project to learn how to use Webhooks with azure functions
+Initial commit for this project to learn how to use Webhooks with azure functions.
+Commit no2